 Fire safety begins with you.
-It is vital that we each do our part to reduce the risk of fire in our homes, businesses, and community.
-To keep yourself and your family safe, learn the rules and have a plan for what to do in case of a fire.
+It is vital that we each do our part to reduce the risk in our homes, businesses, and community.
+To keep yourself and your family safe, learn the rules, and have a plan for what to do in case of an emergency.

 During a Fire

 If your clothes catch on fire, you should stop, drop, and roll until the fire is extinguished.

 Do Not Panic